 Deepak L. Bhatt MD, MPH, FACC, FAHA, FESC, MSCAI, is Director of Mount Sinai Heart and the Dr. Valentin Fuster Professor of Cardiovascular Medicine at the Icahn School of Medicine at Mount Sinai Health System.

-After graduating as valedictorian from Boston Latin School, Dr. Bhatt obtained his undergraduate science degree as a National Merit Scholar at the Massachusetts Institute of Technology while also serving as a research associate at Harvard Medical School.
-He received his medical doctorate from Cornell University and a Master of Public Health with a concentration in clinical effectiveness from Harvard University.
-His internship and residency in internal medicine were at the Hospital of the University of Pennsylvania, and his cardiovascular training was at Cleveland Clinic.
-He also completed fellowships in interventional cardiology and cerebral and peripheral vascular intervention and served as Chief Interventional Fellow at Cleveland Clinic, where he spent several years as an interventional cardiologist and an Associate Professor of Medicine.
-He served for many years as Director of the Interventional Cardiology Fellowship, Associate Director of the Cardiovascular Medicine Fellowship, and Associate Director of the Cardiovascular Coordinating Center.
-He was then recruited to be the Chief of Cardiology at VA Boston Healthcare System and subsequently as Executive Director of Interventional Cardiovascular Programs at Brigham and Women's Hospital.
+After graduating as valedictorian from Boston Latin School, Dr. Bhatt obtained his science degree as a National Merit Scholar at MIT.
+He received his MD from Cornell and MPH from Harvard.
+He is working on his Executive MBA from Oxford.
+He trained in internal medicine at the University of Pennsylvania and in cardiology at Cleveland Clinic.
+He completed fellowships in interventional cardiology and cerebral and peripheral vascular intervention and served as Chief Interventional Fellow at Cleveland Clinic, where he spent many years as an interventional cardiologist, Associate Professor of Medicine, Director of the Interventional Cardiology Fellowship, Associate Director of the Cardiovascular Medicine Fellowship, and Associate Director of the Cardiovascular Coordinating Center.
+He then served as the Chief of Cardiology at VA Boston Healthcare System and subsequently as Executive Director of Interventional Cardiovascular Programs at Brigham and Women's Hospital.
 He was a Senior Investigator in the TIMI Study Group and Editor-in-Chief of the Harvard Heart Letter.
 He became a full Professor of Medicine at Harvard Medical School in 2012.
 He was selected by Brigham and Women's Hospital as the 2014 Eugene Braunwald Scholar.
-He has been listed in Best Doctors in America from 2005 to 2018.
-He received the Eugene Braunwald Teaching Award for Excellence in the Teaching of Clinical Cardiology from Brigham and Women's Hospital in 2017, ACC's Distinguished Mentor Award in 2018, and AHA's Distinguished Scientist Award in 2019, NLA's Honorary Lifetime Membership Award in 2021, and SCAI's Master designation in 2022.
+He received the Research Mentor Award from Brigham and Women's Hospital Department of Medicine in 2016, the Eugene Braunwald Teaching Award for Excellence in the Teaching of Clinical Cardiology from Brigham and Women's Hospital in 2017, ACC's Distinguished Mentor Award in 2018, AHA's Distinguished Scientist Award in 2019, NLA's Honorary Lifetime Membership Award in 2021, and SCAI's Master designation in 2022.

 Recent Contributions to PracticeUpdate:

-- 2019 Top Stories in Cardiology: The REDUCE-IT USA Study
+- 2022 Top Story in Cardiology: The SECURE Trial